 2. Tap on "Total Followers."

-3. Scroll to the bottom to see "Most Active Times."
+3. Scroll to the very bottom to find the "Most Active Times" graph.

 Advanced Strategies: Batching and Testing